MonkeyMonk9759/MonkeyMonk9759/README.md

 ## 🚀 **Cybersecurity Projects & Research**
 ### 🔹 **Personalized Security Checklist** *(March 2023)*
-🔹 Developed an easy-to-use, step-by-step **cybersecurity checklist** to assist students and professionals in securing their **digital footprint**.
+🔹 Developed an easy-to-use, step-by-step **cybersecurity checklist** to assist students and professionals in securing their **digital footprint**..

 ### 🔹 **Redox Firewall** *(November 2021)*
 🔹 Designed a **custom firewall solution** to enhance **network security** and prevent cyber intrusions.